keithjgrant/Taming-CSS/Crawling/chapter4.md

 A **length** in CSS is used to denote a distance measurement.
 It is a number followed by a length unit, such as `5px`.

 We have now seen the `px` unit a lot of these examples.
 This is short for "pixel".
 Specifying `px` does pretty much what it sounds like: it tells the browser to make something display at a precise size.
-On a stardard resolution display, this means one pixel on screen.
+On a stardard resolution display, this typically means one pixel on screen.
 Devices with high resolution screens, such as a Retina Display, will scale these up, so a CSS "pixel" may actually translate to more than one pixel on the screen, but as far as we are concerned, they are an unchanging value.
 The browser tries to define the pixel as 1/96th of an inch.
 This is also true when printing a webpage.
 Printers typically print at a much higher resolution, usually around 300 dpi, so one CSS "pixel" will generally equate to several dots of ink.
 Because of this, pixels are known as an **absolute** length unit.

 Other absolute units are: